jitcos/cabos/README.md

 The main idea is to have an up-to-date, stable, and pre-configured base OS, and to use customized containers with Distrobox to do development work within it.
 You can see an example of a base Ubuntu container to get started with [here](https://github.com/jitcos/jetskis).

+ZSH is configured to use [oh-my-zsh](https://ohmyz.sh/) by default, but customizing the config has changed a little.
+If you use an Distrobox based on [Jetskis](https://github.com/jitcos/jetskis), you can share zsh between the two, but also have seperate options as well:

+By default, your new `.zshrc` config for your machine will be located at `~/.config/contexts/localhost/.zshrc`.
+The default config for each Distrobox will be located in `~/.config/contexts/container-name/.zshrc`.
+To have shared config across both localhost and Distrobox containers, create a new config ending in `.zsh` here: `~/.config/contexts/config.d/`.
+Please note, it is not recommended to modify the base `~/.zshrc` file since it will source the appropriate files for whatever you're running at the time.

+Running `SETUP_DEV_TOOLS=true distrobox enter jetskis` will setup nvm and pyenv in your container.
+You can modify the `~/.zshrc` file if you want to install other packages.

 # Modifications

 Removed packages (RPMs):